How Mable's Smokehouse Grew After the Press Buzz Wore Off, and Where it Goes From Here

 It was scary in the first year because it was really not busy.
 It picked up in the second year, and now that we're in our third year, it's booming.

-We have a lot of regulars that live in the neighborhood, and a lot of families because we're kid family.
+We have a lot of regulars that live in the neighborhood, and a lot of families because we're kid-friendly.
 It really does it for me to see one of our long communal tables and see people from all over the city.
 Maybe there's a couple from the Upper West Side who hasn't been to Brooklyn since 1989, and they heard about us so they came and checked us out.
 Or meat-loving guys who come in for beers and suddenly show up with their parents.
 That's the biggest compliment to me.

 So what's next?

 We would like to open other locations of Mable's, but we're not there yet financially or spiritually.
 Jeff and I still run this place, and our energy is still here.
 As our staff gets stronger, and we have more ability to be away a little bit, we'll think about it.
 But we're not sure if we want to do another spot in New York.

 We really want to expand our catering and events business, and I would love to do more weddings.
 I love feeding people on their wedding day.
 I want to do more off-site stuff.
 We'd benefit so much from having a mobile smoker because we'd have the ability to have a whole hog and cook it right there on the spot.